-October is Manufacturing Month in Massachusetts and there are tons of great resources available to spotlight the innovative makers that call Massachusetts home.
+October was Manufacturing Month in Massachusetts and there were tons of great resources available to spotlight the innovative makers that call Massachusetts home.
 Here are a few:

-- “Massachusetts is Leading Manufacturing into the Future,” is the focus of a MassMEP webinar on October 9th.
-MassMEP President John Killam will moderate the discussion which will feature Housing and Economic Development Secretary Mike Kennealy, MassTech Collaborative executive director Carolyn Kirk, and AccuRounds CEO Mike Tamasi, executives who are leading the Commonwealth’s push around manufacturing.
+- “Massachusetts is Leading Manufacturing into the Future,” the focus of a MassMEP webinar on October 9th.
+MassMEP President John Killam moderated the discussion which featured Housing and Economic Development Secretary Mike Kennealy, MassTech Collaborative executive director Carolyn Kirk, and AccuRounds CEO Mike Tamasi, executives who are leading the Commonwealth’s push around manufacturing.

 - For those interested in how Massachusetts manufacturers stepped up to address COVID-19, the MassTech Collaborative hosts a site featuring several of the local companies that developed masks, protective gowns, hand sanitizer, and facemasks with the support of the MERT.